June 7, 2021 by Siobhan Climer and Mishaal Khan

-With the recent events surrounding the global coronavirus pandemic, health officials across the globe are recommending social distancing and greater attention toward basic hygienic practices.
-To facilitate the former, thousands of businesses have embraced – wherever possible – remote work environments.
+Last year the world dealt with the global coronavirus pandemic.
+Health officials across the globe recommended social distancing and quarantining and greater attention toward basic hygienic practices.
+To facilitate the former, thousands of businesses embraced – wherever possible – remote work environments.
+Now that we are coming out the other side of this, hybrid models seem to be gaining traction.

 Remote work increased 140% between 2005 and 2019.

-Last September, we reported that more than 25% of Americans work remotely part of the time.
-The outbreak of Covid-19 has prompted many employers to shift to a remote work environment to limit the spread of the virus, and the number of U.S. workers now engaged in a work-at-home or remote work role has grown tremendously as a result.
+In September 2019, we reported that more than 25% of Americans work remotely part of the time.
+The outbreak of Covid-19 prompted many employers to shift to a remote work environment to limit the spread of the virus, and the number of U.S. workers that engaged in a work-at-home or remote work role has grew tremendously as a result.

 While there are many benefits to remote work, including greater productivity, lower operating costs, improved recruitment, and reduced carbon emissions, there are also numerous challenges.